Struct deltachat::imap::session::Session

 Attempts to configure mvbox.

-Tries to find any folder in the given list of folders.
-If none is found, tries to create folders[0].
+Tries to find any folder examining folders in the order they go.
+If none is found, tries to create any folder in the same order.
 This method does not use LIST command to ensure that configuration works even if mailbox lookup is forbidden via Access Control List (see https://datatracker.ietf.org/doc/html/rfc4314).

 Returns first found or created folder name.